|BRJ Front Page||See all Essays||Send a Comment|

 Is there a way out of this morass of deadly factionalism?
 Can the western religions find their way to a universal brotherhood in faith?
 It won't happen from the top; the religious leaders and orders who have grown rich and powerful on fractionation will never give up the power, the privileges, and the riches that come from having exclusive believers.
 I do not pretend to know whether a movement to unite faiths by abandoning dogma and returning to basic beliefs about divinity could succeed, or how it could even start, but a formula that in the end could bring peace among the monotheistic "Abrahamic" religions (Judaism, Christianity, Islam) can be suggested, as follows:

 Recognizing that endless theological ramification from the original tree of knowledge about the divine has led believers farther apart and farther from divine knowledge, a return to "mythic" thinking and to the honesty of the mythmakers is needed.
-To achieve true ecumenism, the world's religions must join together in a theologically limited, but broadly applicable creed, which largely acknowledges their uncertainty, even ignorance, of matters divine.
+To achieve true ecumenism, the religions must join together in a theologically limited, but broadly applicable creed, which largely acknowledges their uncertainty, even ignorance, of matters divine.
 Here's an example: